silnrsi/oxttools/docs/USAGE.md

 - Navigate to the folder with the .oxt file and double-click on it
 - Accept the license
 - Close the Extension Manager dialog
+- At this point you may need to close and reopen LibreOffice

 ### Initial use of the language in a LibreOffice document
 - Format menu, Character menu item, brings up a dialog, then select the Font tab